jolatechno/QuIDS/README.md

 }
 ```

-#### Current limitations

-There exist a weird bug, that make the interference step fail unless it is done on no more than 2 node.
-So _currently_, the interference step is done on the first two node.

 ### Modifiers

 A `modifier` is a simple functions that takes a objects, and modify it in place, while keep its size unchanged.